learn-co-curriculum/hypothesis_testing_seattle-chicago-ds/README.md

 ![z](https://media.giphy.com/media/4oku9cpYuCNwc/giphy.gif)

 A z-test is used when you know the population mean and standard deviation.
-A z-test determines the probability a sample mean,

 Our test statistic is the z-stat.